-Case Study – Optimizing Maintenance and Real Estate Audit Management with Cadulis
+Case Study – Optimizing Maintenance Management and Real Estate Audits with Cadulis

-A company based in Eastern France, wishing to remain anonymous, specialized in property maintenance and technical audits (notably for sales or mandatory diagnostics), managed a large portfolio of major rental complexes.
+A company based in Eastern France, wishing to remain anonymous, specialized in real estate maintenance and technical audits (notably during sales or mandatory diagnostics), managed a large portfolio of major rental complexes.
 With 15 in-house technicians and numerous subcontractors, they were looking to modernize their processes.
 The adoption of Cadulis enabled them to transform their operations: scheduling, reporting, quality, communication—everything was thoroughly reviewed.

 1. Context and Challenges